ghc-proposals/ghc-proposals/proposals/0000-type-indexed-typeable.rst

 type constructor and a ``TypeRep`` of its kind.
 The kind is necessary to ensure that we represent only kind-monomorphic types.
 Type application types are represented by the representations of the two types of the application.

+Since we cannot guarantee that the ``TrTyCon`` couldn't be used to construct ill-kinded ``TypeRep``\ s we must hide it and instead expose a unidirectional pattern synonym.
+In contrast, ``TrApp`` can be exposed bidirectionally.

 Serializing type representations